SenecaCountyOhio/SenCO-GIS-Guide/README.md

 left by Alex Rodd in 2018.

 ## License
-Only Seneca County Employees may contribute to this document.
+Only Seneca County Ohio Employees may contribute to this document.